-Sedimentary, pyroclastic, and igneous rocks ranging in age from Middle Jurassic to Late Oligocene are exposed in the Skinner Peaks quadrangle.
-These rocks consist of the Arapien Shale, North Horn, Flagstaff, Colton, Green River, and Goldens Ranch Formations, and two igneous intrusions.
-Unconsolidated lacustrine, fluvial, colluvial, alluvial-fan, and mass-movement sediments ranging in age from Late Tertiary to Recent were mapped. in addition to the bedrock units.(
+Sedimentary, pyroclastic, and igneous rocks ranging in age

+Peaks quadrangle.
+These rocks consist of the Arapien Shale, North and two igneous intrusions.
+[Unconsolidated lacustrine, fluvial, colluvial, alluvial fan, and mass-movement sediments ranging-in-age from Late Tertiary to Recent were mapped in-addition to the bedrock units.]